 My Recommended Gimbals

 - LIGHTER AND MORE PORTABLE.
-Made of high-strength aluminum alloy, making the entire Steadicam stabilizer more durable, lighter and more portable
+Made of high-strength aluminum alloy, the entire Steadicam stabilizer is more durable, lighter, and more portable

 - Features MotionMemory, POV, Intelligent Object Tracking, and NightLapse modes

 - 360° rotation along all three axes; 45° of synchronized roll in POV mode

 - Supports camera rigs weighing up to 5.5 lb

 - Includes detachable lens support for long lenses

 - Provides integrated control for select Panasonic and Sony DSLR or mirrorless cameras

 - Includes a 1/4″-20 bottom mounting hole, a hard carrying case, and an aluminum mini-tripod

 - The gimbal can be controlled wirelessly from an iOS/Android app